-XIV.
+XV.
 GEOTECHNICAL SERVICES AND STRUCTURE DESIGN

-Generally, it is at the Preliminary Review Meeting when a determination will be made as to whether or not a project will require Geotechnical Services and/or Structure Design, and whether these services will be performed by the Consultant or by the Department.
+Generally, it is at the Preliminary Review Meeting when a determination will be made as to whether a project will require Geotechnical Services and/or Structure Design, and whether these services will be performed by the Consultant or by the Department.
 If performed by the Consultant, a supplemental letter agreement will be issued to assign the additional work.
-Geotechnical Services are anticipated to be coring, soils strength, and slope stability analysis.
+Geotechnical Services are anticipated to be coring, soil strength testing, and slope stability analysis.
 Structure Design is anticipated to be box culvert extensions, earth retaining structures, and minor bridge retrofits.

-XV.
-RIGHT OR WAY
+XVI.
+RIGHT OF WAY